aspose-pdf/Aspose.PDF-Documentation/net/converting/_index.md

 - [Convert PDF to Excel](/pdf/net/convert-pdf-to-excel/)
 - [Convert PDF to PowerPoint](/pdf/net/convert-pdf-to-powerpoint/)

-## Conversion beetween PDF/A and PDF formats
+## Conversion between PDF/A and PDF formats

 Converting  PDF/A to PDF formats and back it's possible with C# library.